MicrosoftDocs/cpp-docs/docs/mfc/reference/coleipframewndex-class.md

 ```

 ### Return Value
- A pointer to the active pop-up menu; otherwise `NULL`.
+ A pointer to the active pop-up menu; otherwise NULL.

 ### Remarks
  Use this method to obtain a pointer to the [CMFCPopupMenu Class](../../mfc/reference/cmfcpopupmenu-class.md) object that is currently displayed.